swatimittal08/Foodie-Haven/README.md

 # foodie-haven

-The code is hosted on Netlify platform: https://foodie-haven-rho.vercel.app
+The code is hosted on Vercel platform: https://foodie-haven-rho.vercel.app